Beta Ray Bill: Publication history

 During a "Thor Spotlight" panel at the Baltimore Comic Con, August 28, 2010, Simonson further stated:

 The character's introduction continued in Thor vol. 1 #338–340.
 He continued to make appearances in Thor sporadically.
 He appeared in the Maximum Security crossover in January 2001 and the Secret Invasion crossover in 2008.
 He starred in the six-issue miniseries Stormbreaker: The Saga of Beta Ray Bill and its two follow-ups, the one-shot Beta Ray Bill: The Green of Eden and three-issue Beta Ray Bill: Godhunter.
-A Beta Ray Bill mini-series was published in 2021 with a confrontation with Fin Fang Foom.
+In 2021, the character starred in a self-titled five-issue miniseries by Daniel Warren Johnson.

 Fictional character biography

 1980s

 Spy organization S.H.I.E.L.D. detected an alien fleet passing through Earth's galaxy, with Director Nick Fury asking Thor to investigate.
-When Thor finds the advanced ship, it scans Thor and perceives him to be a threat.
-Unable to stop Thor, the sentient ship—called Skuttlebutt—revives Beta Ray Bill, who is in suspended animation.
-Bill battles Thor to a standstill, until the ship reaches the Solar system, where one of the mystical enchantments of Thor's hammer Mjolnir comes into effect, which means that Thor will revert to his mortal persona of Donald Blake if separated from the hammer for more than 60 seconds.
-When that happens, Blake is knocked unconscious by Bill, who examines Blake's cane (Mjolnir's "shell" when Thor is in Blake's form) and, upon striking the cane, received Thor's power and a variant of his costume.
+Thor encounters the advance ship, Skuttlebutt, which perceives him to be a threat.
+Unable to stop Thor, the sentient ship revives Beta Ray Bill, who is in suspended animation.
+Bill battles Thor to a standstill, until the ship reaches the Solar System, where one of the mystical enchantments of Thor's hammer Mjolnir comes into effect, which means that Thor will revert to his mortal persona of Donald Blake if separated from the hammer for more than 60 seconds; the hammer converts to a cane.
+Thor and Mjolnir become separated, causing the transformation.
+Blake is knocked unconscious by Bill, who examines Blake's cane and, upon striking it, transforms it to Mjolnir.
+Bill receives Thor's power and a variant of his costume.

 Once Skuttlebutt arrives on Earth, Bill easily defeats an approaching S.H.I.E.L.D. team and is then transported to Asgard by the King of the Norse gods, Odin, who mistakes Bill for Thor.
 After some initial confusion, Odin returns Thor to Asgard, and Bill's origin is revealed.
 Bill's race, the Korbinites, were almost rendered extinct when their galaxy exploded.
 The remnants of the Korbinite race fled in a fleet of warships, guarded by a sentient ship called Skuttlebutt and a dedicated champion, Beta Ray Bill.
-Via Korbinite science, Bill was physically augmented and given the attributes of an indigenous wild beast (a process that killed all of Bill's predecessors).
+Via Korbinite science, Bill was physically augmented and given the attributes of an |indigenous wild beast (a process that killed all of Bill's predecessors).
 Skuttlebutt attacked Thor because the ship recognized the Asgardian magic as similar to that of the previous global threat, and assumed the Korbinites were being threatened once again.